Yunite provides an advanced system to handle tickets, feedbacks, reports, surveys, etc.

 Regular staff members are allowed to assign themselves tickets.
 They can view, edit, reassign, respond to, and close tickets assigned to them.

-Public Reaction Message
+Public Interaction Message

-The public reaction message can be customized a lot!
+The public message's description can be customized!

 Staff Embed Message

-- A plus button to take care of a new ticket,
+- A plus button to take care of a new ticket.

-- An A-sign to open the admin console for admins and an ID reaction to open one of your older tickets
+- An A-sign to open the admin console for admins and an ID reaction to open one of your older tickets.

 All tickets within the support system always have a category.
 The category defines where messages go to, who can create or respond to tickets of that category, what questions the user gets asked, and so on.